DrCoco/PoE-Scripts/readme.md

 * Bulk Live Search - min quantity, max price
 * Bulk Item Pricing - average price for given bulk orders

-If you do the scripts, the requirements.txt file should have all the required dependencies.
+If you do use the scripts, the requirements.txt file should have all the required dependencies.